 Group of students observing cattle

-Students involved in livestock judging learn how to sharpen their decision-making and communication skills, and gain knowledge about a wide variety of segments of the livestock industry in different parts of the country.
-Livestock Judging Team members have the opportunity to travel to different National Livestock Judging Contests, and through judging, students learn valuable skills that they will use for the rest of their lives.
+• Mission: To help students sharpen decision-making and communication skills and gain knowledge about the livestock industry in different parts of the country.
+Members have the opportunity to travel to contests, and through judging, learn valuable skills that they will use for the rest of their lives.

 Meat Judging Team